THEDARKMAN007/counter-app-vuejs/README.md

-Create a new vue js application using the cli
+### project features

-setup a counter composable with increment, decrement, reset, setValue functions with a valid UI
+Created a new vue js application using the cli

-You can use local state or vuex for state management albeit using vuex will attract higher marks
+Setup a counter composable with increment, decrement, reset, setValue functions with a valid UI Implemented vuex for state management

-house your functionality in a page with route - ‘/counter’ any other route should redirect the user to a 404 page handled by your wildcard route.
+The functionality was housed in a page with route - ‘/counter’ any other route redirects the user to a 404 page handled by a wildcard route.